Justice and Democracy

 The mission of RAVEN is to assist Aboriginal peoples within Canada in protecting or restoring their traditional lands and resources and addressing critical environmental challenges such as global warming by strategically enforcing their Constitutional rights through the courts in response to unsustainable settlement or industrial exploitation supported by the State.
 RAVEN was formed out of the perceived need to redress the balance when it comes to obtaining justice in the courts for Canada's native people.
 Native leaders, advocates and their legal teams face impossible odds when going against the established interests of large corporations and governments in order to protect their right and lands.
 The struggles worldwide for the rights of indigenous peoples are frequently closely related to the effort to prevent environmental degradation through inappropriate industrial development.
 By obtaining financial support for these inter-mixed native rights and environmental causes it hopes to bring balance into the game.

-$34,000 - Assist First Nations peoples within Canada to protect and restore their traditional lands and resources
+$30,000 - work to assist First Nations peoples within Canada to protect and restore their traditional lands and resources

 The Election Integrity Funding Circle seeks to ensure that every American can vote, that votes will be counted as cast, and works to eliminate voter suppression and barriers to voting.